slazav/graphene/graphene/Readme.md

 Options:
 - -d <path> -- database directory (default `/var/lib/graphene/`)
+- -D <word> -- what to do with duplicated timestamps: replace, skip, error, sshift, nsshift (default: replace)
 - -h        -- write this help message and exit

 Commands for manipulating databases: